cyberark/conjur/apidocs/src/append_policy.md

-### Append to a Policy [POST]
+### Append to a policy [POST]

 Adds data to the existing [Conjur Policy](/reference/policy.html).
 Deletions are not allowed.
-Any Policy objects that exist on the server but are omitted from the Policy file will not be deleted and any explicit deletions in the Policy file will result in an error.
+Any policy objects that exist on the server but are omitted from the policy file will not be deleted and any explicit deletions in the policy file will result in an error.

 **Permissions required**

-`create` privilege on the Policy.
+`create` privilege on the policy.

 #### Example with `curl` and `jq`

-Suppose you have a Policy to load in `/tmp/policy.yml` (such as the sample one provided below).
+Suppose you have a policy to load in `/tmp/policy.yml` (such as the sample one provided below).
 The following command will add data to the "root" policy:

 ```
 curl -H "$(conjur authn authenticate -H)" \